luapower/glue/glue.md

 --------------------------------------------------------------------------------------------------------------------------

-__Note: Lua 5.2 and LuaJIT 2 only.__

 ## `glue.pcall(f,...) -> true,... | false,error..'\n'..traceback` {#pcall}

-With Lua's pcall() you lose the stack trace, and with usual uses of pcall() you don't want that, thus this variant that appends the traceback to the error message.
+With Lua's pcall() you lose the stack trace, and with usual uses of pcall() you don't want that.
+This variant appends the traceback to the error message.

+> __NOTE__: Lua 5.2 and LuaJIT only.

 --------------------------------------------------------------------------------------------------------------------------